joinpursuit/ios-structs-classes-lab/README.md

 e.
 Add a type property called `count` that keeps track of how many dogs have been created so far.

-//Ex: There have been five dogs created so far `Dog.count //returns 5`
+//Ex: There have been four dogs created so far `Dog.count //returns 4`

 ## Question 9